OWASP/www-project-api-security/index.md

 unique vulnerabilities and security risks of Application Programming Interfaces (APIs).

-## API Security Top 10 Release Candidate is Here!
+## API Security Top 10 2019

-The RC version is finally ready and was presented during Global AppSec DC 2019 and Global AppSec Amsterdam 2019.
-Links to the presentations can be found in the News section on the right.
-Here is a sneak peek:
+Here is a sneak peek of the 2019 version:

 * **API1:2019 Broken Object Level Authorization**